Karel Kutlvašr: Biography

-He served as the military commander of Prague until 28 May 1945, when he became the interim commander of the 5th Corps in Brno, but on 1 August 1945, after complaints from Soviet envoy Zorin, he was sent on vacation, during which his fate was decided.
+He served as the military commander of Prague until 28 May 1945, when he became the interim commander of the 5th Corps in Brno, but on 1 August 1945, after complaints from Soviet envoy Valerian Zorin, he was sent on vacation, during which his fate was decided.

-He returned into service, after the intervention of President Benes, and returned in February 1946 when he joined as commander of III.
-Corps in Pilsen, and after being promoted to the rank of divisional general later served from 1947 as deputy commander of Military Area 3 again in Brno.
+He returned into service, after the intervention of President Edvard Beneš, and returned in February 1946 when he joined as commander of III.
+Corps in Plzeň, and after being promoted to the rank of divisional general later served from 1947 as deputy commander of Military Area 3 again in Brno.